angular/angular/aio/content/guide/ngmodule-vs-jsmodule.md

 ```

-The NgModule classes differ from JavaScript module in the following key ways:
+The NgModule classes differ from JavaScript modules in the following key ways:

 * An NgModule bounds [declarable classes](guide/ngmodule-faq#q-declarable) only.
 Declarables are the only classes that matter to the [Angular compiler](guide/ngmodule-faq#q-angular-compiler).